 2.2 Cramér’s V (and Tschuprow’s T)

-When the contingency table is larger than 2-by-2, using χ2/N can produce values larger than one, and so loses its interpretability as a correlation like effect size.
+When the contingency table is larger than 2-by-2, using χ2/N can produce values larger than one, and so loses its interpretability as a correlation-like effect size.
 Cramér showed that while for 2-by-2 the maximal possible value of χ2 is N, for larger tables the maximal possible value for χ2 is N×mink,l-1 [11].
 Therefore, he suggested the V effect size (also sometimes known as Cramér’s phi and denoted as ϕc):

 Cramer’s V=χ2Nmink,l-1